 These sorts of ideas aren’t as far out as it might seem at first, especially once they have been dialled back.
 On a sort-of related theme, Ski Dubai is the first indoor ski resort in the Middle East.
 The next generation of the Swedish Ice Hotel, ICEHOTEL 365 is a permanent structure that is cooled by solar panels during the summer months.
 The original Ice Hotel is temporary and rebuilt every winter.

-The provocation statement makes sure that delegates will break free of fixed thinking patterns.
-They will need to suspend their judgement and use your unusual concept as a stepping stone to get to more and better ideas.
+The provocation activity makes sure that delegates will break free of fixed thinking patterns.
+They will need to suspend their judgment and use the unusual concept to get more and better ideas.